HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 **Prediction 5.3.2:** Temporal reasoning tasks specifically should differentiate embodied from disembodied systems, with embodied systems showing stronger performance on duration estimation, process prediction, and temporal perspective-taking.

+### 5.4 Input Structure Predictions

+**Prediction 5.4.1 (Curriculum effects):** Training with structured curriculum (simple to complex, scaffolded progression) should improve Stage 2-3 capacity relative to random sampling from equivalent data.
+Effects on Stage 4, if any, should be smaller.

+**Prediction 5.4.2 (Process vs. product exposure):** Training on corpora enriched with explicit reasoning traces and abstraction processes should improve abstraction-related task performance relative to training on equivalent-sized corpora of conclusions only.

+**Prediction 5.4.3 (Contingent feedback):** Training regimes incorporating contingent feedback (e.g., RLHF targeting abstraction quality, interactive refinement) should show larger gains on Stage 3 tasks than non-interactive training on equivalent data.
+This tests whether interactivity adds value beyond structured exposure.

+**Prediction 5.4.4 (Metacognitive accuracy dissociation):** LLM accuracy on metacognitive reports should be disruptable by misleading discourse context in ways that genuine metacognition would resist.
+If an LLM’s accurate self-assessment can be reversed by framing manipulations that wouldn’t affect a genuinely self-aware system, this supports the pattern-matching interpretation of metacognitive reports.

+**Prediction 5.4.5 (Origination asymmetry):** In human-LLM collaborative problem-solving, novel generative abstractions should originate disproportionately from human contributors, with LLM contributions consisting disproportionately of refinement and composition.
+This asymmetry should be quantifiable and should persist across domains and task types.

 -----

 ## 6. Discussion